 - Wet Eyes.
 If the duct that drains the tears from the eye into the nose gets blocked, the tears will back up and spill over the eyelid and run down the face.
 This condition can lead to infection in the inner corner of the eyelids.
 Normally surgery is recommended to remove the obstruction and eliminate the tearing and infection.
 During the procedure, a new tear duct is created from the eye to the nose.

 - Thyroid Eye Disease.
 This is a medical problem that causes the muscles that move the eye to become enlarged and open the eyelids too wide.
-The result is bulging eyes (proptosis) that move poorly, and swelling in the socket that can become so severe that the blood flow to the optic nerve is strangled, resulting in slow loss of vision.
-Treatment may include steroids, radiation, or surgery to correct any eyelid abnormalities, or proptosis.
+The result is bulging eyes (proptosis) that move poorly, and swelling in the socket that can become so severe that the blood flow to the optic nerve is strangled, resulting in a slow loss of vision.
+Treatment may include steroids, radiation, or surgery to correct any eyelid abnormalities or proptosis.
 Occasionally emergency surgery is required to decrease vision-threatening pressure on the optic nerve.

 - Orbital Tumors.
 The orbit is the bony socket that surrounds the eye.
-It contains the eye, muscles that move the eyes, arteries, and the optic nerves.
+It contains the eye, muscles that move the eyes, arteries, and optic nerves.
 Numerous medical and surgical problems can affect the orbit.
 Anything that causes swelling and enlarging of the orbital structures behind the eye will push the eye forward (proptosis) and may restrict its movement.
 Double vision results from an eye that does not move properly.
 Fortunately, most orbital tumors are not malignant and can be effectively removed with surgery.

 - Orbital Injuries and Fractures.
 Any trauma to the orbit may cause fractures in the bones surrounding the orbit.
-The two most common fractures are the cheek bone (tripod zygomatic) or the orbital floor (blow-out fracture).
+The two most common fractures are the cheekbone (tripod zygomatic) or the orbital floor (blow-out fracture).
 Such fractures are repaired with surgery.

 - Loss of an Eye.
 At times, it becomes necessary to surgically remove an eye that has become severely damaged by disease or injury.
 Many times, the eye is removed because it is blind and painful.
 When an eye is removed, surgical socket reconstruction with a porous implant is performed so as to allow optimal fitting of an artificial eye with the best motility possible.